Jump to section

 Learn compassionate management

-While many leadership experts will tell you that empathy is critical to great leadership, it’s actually compassion — an “objective form of empathy” — that’s key to being more in touch with your team.
-Practicing compassion comes down to training yourself to see situations through another person’s perspective.
+While many leadership experts will tell you that empathy is critical to great leadership, it’s actually compassion — an “ objective form of empathy” — that’s key to being more in touch with your team.
+Practicing compassion comes down to training yourself to see situations from another person’s perspective.
 Compassionate management involves taking the time to consider and understand people’s stresses so you can be better equipped to take action.
-Unlike empathy, compassion creates emotional distance, giving leaders the ability to proactively assist another person.
+Unlike empathy and empathetic leadership, compassion creates emotional distance, giving leaders the ability to proactively assist another person.
 Being a compassionate leader can decrease team members’ stress levels and in turn, increase their productivity and effectiveness.

 Compassionate leadership means showing genuine interest in team members’ success and well-being and a commitment to understanding, but not necessarily agreeing.
 As you practice this skill, you’ll find that you’ll be able to develop more loyalty and trust with team members.
 While raises and promotions are valuable, research has shown that it’s the positive relationships we develop at work that have a greater impact on retention.